sitesauce/wordpress/readme.txt

 == Description ==

-This plugin allows you to integrate your Wordpress site with Sitesauce by pinging the Sitesauce build hook every time your content is updated.
+This plugin allows you to integrate your WordPress site with Sitesauce by pinging the Sitesauce build hook every time your content is updated.
 To use this plugin, you'll first need a [Sitesauce account](https://sitesauce.app).

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/sitesauce` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress